danieltjw/aifutures/README.md

 ---

-### Why I-AGI optimising for human autonomy may be better

-Increasing human autonomy is familiar to humans.
-Our technological progress has been driven by or desire for increasing human autonomy, although it can also be applied to reduce human autonomy.

-Optimising solely for happiness can lead to addiction and less autonomy.

-Optimising for well-being may lead to a heavy handed paternalism.
-Well-being may also be subjective and human-centric and difficult to apply broadly to non-human entities like other I-AGIs.

-For example:

-- In the past, slavery was justified as being done for the well-being and benefit of the enslaved.
-Well-being may be used as an excuse to prevent any change and lead to stagnation.

-- In the future, living in a world with Friendly I-AGIs may have unimaginable high standards of living compared to our present world.
-Over time, some humans may wish for a more challenging life and want to leave.
-An I-AGI that optimises human autonomy will allow humans to leave even at the cost of well-being and happiness.

-Optimising for economic value may mean lowered autonomy or worse since humans will likely not be able to compete economically with an I-AGI.

-Similarly, optimising for 'might makes right' or that only those with power should have a say might lower human autonomy since we may have less power compared to an I-AGI.

-By optimizing for human autonomy, both well-being and happiness will also be gained as a side effect both are important to some degree to autonomy.

-Autonomy (optionality, possibility space) could be a more tractable optimisation problem for I-AGI compared to other measures over the long term.

----

 # Assessment of I-AGI's friendliness

 We will need to assess the friendliness of I-AGI before we decide if we want to work together with it.